Golconda diamonds

+Geology

+The Golconda diamondiferous region is located in the Southern Indian peninsular shield, which was formed during the process of proterozoic and Insular India.
+The region is spread over 50000 km2, within the sediments of the Krishna-Pennar river basin and Deccan Traps, and contains 120 out of the 150 kimberlite pipes in India.
+Though kimberlite and lamproite are the primary rock source, conglomerate and placers had yielded the majority of the region's diamonds.
+The Geological Survey of India has categorized kimberlite pipes of southern India into clusters Southern Wajrakarur kimberlite, Northern Narayanpet kimberlite, and Central Raichur kimberlite of these, the Timmasamudram kimberlite cluster—a part of Southern Wajrakarur kimberlite—is significant.

 History

 Mediaeval records from Europe and the Middle East show India's importance as a source of high-quality diamonds.
-According to jewellery historian Jack Ogden, these records include those of Pliny the Elder, Marco Polo, Muhammed al-Idrisi and others from before the 12th century.
+According to jewellery historian Jack Ogden, these records include those of Pliny the Elder, Marco Polo, Muhammed al-Idrisi, Ahmad al-Tifashi, and others from before the 12th century.
 The records state India produced diamonds with "which the gems were engraved".
 Ancient texts of Buddhists, Hindus, and Jains such as the Arthashastra (2nd century BCE – 4th century CE), the Ratna Pariksha, and the Puranas refer to cities and regions of India that produced diamonds.
-Roman historian Pliny the Elder (23-79 CE) describes in his encyclopedia the demand and fondness of Roman imperial ladies for the diamonds of South India.
-The tales of Sinbad the Sailor's voyages, which were written during the reign of the Abbasid Caliph Harun al-Rashid (786–809 CE), describes the Valley of the Diamonds that is featured in the book One Thousand and One Nights (Arabian Nights, Alf Laila Wa Laila, or Alif Laila).
+Roman historian Pliny the Elder (23–79 CE) in his encyclopedia described the demand and fondness of Roman imperial women for the diamonds of South India.
+The tales of Sinbad the Sailor's voyages, which were written during the reign of the Abbasid Caliph Harun al-Rashid (786–809 CE), describe the Valley of the Diamonds that is part of the folk tales collection One Thousand and One Nights (Arabian Nights, Alf Laila Wa Laila, or Alif Laila).
 These regional descriptions have the same features of Deccan in general and the Golconda region in particular.
 These names are difficult to link to modern geographic names.

-Until the 17th century, mines in this region were the only source of diamonds on earth.
-According to the records of 18th-and-19th-century geologists, researchers, and traders, the region south of the Kurnool district near Krishna river valley in and around NTR district, Palnadu, and Guntur; the Godavari delta in Rampachodavaram and Bhadrachalam; north-eastern Madhya Pradesh; eastern Chhattisgarh; western Jharkhand; and north-western Odisha are possible historical sources of diamond in India.
+Until the 17th century, mines in this region were the only source of diamonds on Earth.
+According to the records of 18th-and-19th-century geologists, researchers, and traders, the region south of the Kurnool district near the Krishna River valley in and around NTR district, Palnadu, and Guntur; the Godavari delta in Rampachodavaram and Bhadrachalam; north-eastern Madhya Pradesh; eastern Chhattisgarh; western Jharkhand; and north-western Odisha are possible historical sources of diamond.
 The best-known region among these was historically known as Telingana or Tilling, and was renamed Golconda during the Deccan sultanates period and generally known as the Godavari delta.
 As European travellers and traders increasingly engaged in trading with producers of this region, the region's diamonds came to be referred to as "Golconda diamonds".